lyc102/ifem/docs/_docs/afem-coarsen.md

  good-to-coraen nodes whose star are marked for coarsening.

-In the application to multigrid methods, we will record all neighboring nodes in the nodal star of good nodes; see the functoin: `uniformcoarsen`.
+In the application to multigrid methods, we will record all neighboring nodes in the nodal star of good nodes; see the function: `uniformcoarsen`.

 The 3-D coarsening algorithm is slightly complicated than the 2-D case.

-## Aditional data structure
+## Additional data structure

 - `bdFlag` stores information on boundary conditions.
 It is updated as